 Little ones love the excitement of a holiday!
 Special planning and traditions mingle with delicious, sometimes once-a-year aromas, and relatives and friends gather to have fun and swap stories.
-Aly Fronis’s sweet take on the familiar “This Little Piggie” rhyme invites the youngest children to take part in the preparations and enjoyment of Thanksgiving with phrases that are joyful to read and easy to memorize.
+Aly Fronis’s sweet take on the familiar “This Little Piggie” rhyme invites the youngest children to take part in the preparations and enjoyment of Thanksgiving with phrases that are joyful to read and easy to memorize for read alongs.
 Young readers will giggle at the foibles and tricks of these little turkeys and recognize common activities they partake in themselves during the holiday weekend.

-Migy Blanco’s vibrant pages populated with an array of cute turkeys and their squirrel and bird friends are whimsically eye-catching, perfect for the book’s young audience.
+Migy Blanco’s vibrant pages, populated with an array of cute turkeys and their squirrel and bird friends, are whimsically eye-catching, perfect for the book’s young audience.
 Depicting the traditions of the holiday—from cleaning and cooking by older family members to drawing and table setting by younger members—each scene is both cozy and playful.
-Kids will love the small details, such as family portraits hinting at the family’s history and the tiny plates for the bird and squirrel on the festive dinner table.
+Kids will love the small details, such as family portraits hinting at the family’s history, and the tiny plates for the bird and squirrel on the festive dinner table.

 Young children will love repeating the holiday-themed verse in This Little Turkey.
 Drawing turkey faces on children’s fingertips could also turn this book into a fun game that kids will gobble up!